caffeine-suite/caffeine-script/README.md

 CaffeineScript is an open-source programming language that compiles to JavaScript.
 The goal is to minimize total effort, over a product's lifetime, for the entire team.
 Design thinking is essential for achieving that goal.
 That means [user-experience](https://github.com/shanebdavis/caffeine-script/wiki/UX-Design-for-Langauges) and [graphic design](https://github.com/shanebdavis/caffeine-script/wiki/Graphic-Design-for-Languages) are as important as computer-science and software engineering.
 A well-designed language makes code more beautiful, programming more fun, and, ultimately, lets us get more done with less effort.

-CaffeineScript starts where CoffeeScripts left off, fixing its shortcomings and taking a big step forward for high-productivity javascript.
+CaffeineScript starts where CoffeeScript left off, fixing its shortcomings and taking a big step forward for high-productivity javascript.
 Two concrete examples: [improved React-style programming](https://github.com/shanebdavis/caffeine-script/wiki/React-with-CaffeineScript) and [90% reduced module-specific code](https://github.com/shanebdavis/caffeine-script/wiki/Streamlined-Modules).
 The result is a lean, high-level language that empowers you to get the most out of JavaScript.

 ### Example